gcallah/JohnGray/papers/callahan.md

 the state of nature."

 Gray's claim that Hobbes was a liberal may disconcert some who have interpreted him as a totalitarian.
-But here Gray makes a crucial, often overlooked, point about Hobbes, "Hobbes's was a state whose powers were unchecked, but its goals were strictly limited.
+But here Gray makes a crucial, often overlooked, point about Hobbes:

+"Hobbes's was a state whose powers were unchecked, but its goals were strictly limited.
 Beyond securing its subjects against one another and external enemies, it had no remit."

-In other words, Hobbes's sovereign existed to keep its citizens from going to war with each other, and had whatever power it needed to meet that task.
-But its area of authority did not include stopping them from smoking, or encouraging them to exercise, or urging them to approve of transgenderism, or prompting them to read more.
-(Unless, of course, one of those projects was necessary to maintain civil peace: For instance, if smokers and non-smokers were engaging in pitched battles in the streets, Hobbes's sovereign might need to take a stand on the issue of smoking.)
+In other words, Hobbes's justification for the sovereign was its ability to keep citizens from going to war with each other, and it had whatever power it needed to achieve that goal.
+But its remit did not extend to stopping them from drinking too much, or prompting them to exercise, or urging them to approve of polyamory, or encouraging them to go to the opera.

+Gray understands that the whole liberal project is based upon a metaphysics that modern liberals either ignore or completely reject:

+"Liberalism was a creation of Western monotheism and liberal freedoms are part of the civilization that monotheism engendered.
+Twenty-first-century liberals reject this civilization, while continuing to assert the universal authority of a hollowed-out version of its values.
+In this hyper-liberal vision all societies are destined to undergo the deconstruction that is underway in the West."